 Grain/Texture: Grain is wavy and interlocked with a medium uniform texture.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; heartwood mineral/gum deposits occasionally present; growth rings distinct; rays faintly visible without lens; parenchyma vasicentric, aliform (lozenge), confluent, and banded (thin marginal bands).
+Endgrain: Diffuse-porous; medium to large pores in no specific arrangement, few; solitary and radial multiples of 2-3; heartwood mineral/gum deposits occasionally present;narrow rays faintly visible without lens, spacing normal to fairly close; parenchyma vasicentric, lozenge, confluent, and banded (marginal).

 Rot Resistance: Heartwood is reported to be durable to very durable regarding decay resistance, and also resistant to insect attack.
 Sapwood is non-durable and prone to insect and fungal attack, as well as spalting.

 Workability: Because of its density and interlocked grain, Tamarind is generally considered difficult to work.
 Heartwood also has a pronounced blunting effect on cutting edges.
 Turns, glues, and finishes well—the heartwood is able to take a high natural polish.

 Odor: No characteristic odor.